 Look closely at the content of each URL and be critical:

 - Is the topic being dealt with in detail?

-- Do links from thematically matching sites ones go into this subpage?
+- Do links go from thematically matching pages into this subpage?

-- Do you have to deal with the topic (keyword) more intensively?
-For example, regarding the length of text or the quality of questions that are answered in the article.
+- Do you need to deal with the topic (keyword) more intensively?
+For example, regarding the length of text or the quality of questions answered in the article.